Updated on July 30, 2019

 The bill, SB 37, was passed favorably by legislators and was signed into law in March of 2019.
 The one and only statewide online sportsbook in Rhode Island launched on September 5, 2019, just in time for the start of the NFL season.

 The financial result of adding mobile betting this way was a bit underwhelming for lawmakers.
 Half of the people downloading the app did not go to the casino to finish registering for it.
 So, in July of 2020, lawmakers passed another sports betting bill to get rid of this provision.

 ‘Sportsbook Rhode Island’, can be accessed online and the app can be downloaded for Apple or Android devices.

 Will the lawsuit against Rhode Island sports betting affect the industry in any way?

 At this time no. The case was dismissed because the plaintiff was not harmed by the legalization of sports betting in Rhode Island.
 The lawsuit has been reopened but that has not stopped the state from continuing to accept sports bets.

-Why can’t I register to use the Sportsbook Rhode Island app?
+Can I register for the Sportsbook Rhode Island app from home?

 How old do I have to be to bet on sports in Rhode Island?

 The legal age to bet on sports in Rhode Island is 18 and up.
 Rhode Island is only one of a handful of states with an age requirement that’s this low.